 14. INSULATOR LOCATION TEST

-To determine the location of buried insulator, hook the CS-10 to the structure and a temporary ground to increase the structure polarization and switch to the interrupted mode as in the short location test above.
+To determine the location of a buried insulator, hook the CS-10 to the structure and a temporary ground to increase the structure polarization and switch to the interrupted mode as in the short location test above.
 Then take Pipe to Soil readings until there is dramatically reduced on/off switching.
 This will indicate that the location is beyond an insulator.
 Pinpoint location can be completed with an Audio Frequency Locator such as Tinker & Rasor’s Models PD or Mark V Ranger.

 15. CASING TEST

 Connect the CS-10 so that it will depolarize the casing to a temporary ground.
 Take initial Pipe to Soil readings of the pipe and the casing, apply a small amount of current (approx. 30 mA) and take another set of Pipe to Soil readings.
 If the pipe and casing are both less negative, there is probably a somewhat low resistance path between them.
 However, if the pipe is slightly more negative and the casing less negative, there may be no short.
 Apply a larger amount of current (approx. 100 mA) and take another set of Pipe to Soil readings.
 If the pipe and casing are still less negative, a low resistant path is still indicated.
 If the pipe and casing keep the same reading as each other, the path has low resistance.
 If the pipe is still a little more negative and the casing less negative, any short is of very high resistance.
 Additional current steps will help determine if there is a high resistance (electrolyte) connection between the pipe and the casing rather than a short.

 16. TESTING INSULATION JOINTS WITH A COMPASS